Jaideepm08/Data_Labs_assignment/README.md

 - glare: True or False depending on the input values.
 If null there was a problem with payload.
 - status: ```0: ok```, ```1: Invalid lat```, ```2: Invalid lon```, ```3: Invalid orientation```.
-- request_id: Each request is saved in the default sqllite database.
+- request_id: Each request is saved in the default SQLlite database.
 This id represents the request number.

 #### Prerequsits to run the API: